michael-benedetti/codebreaker-2021/README.md

 # NSA Codebreaker Challenge 2021
 This repository houses my writeups for the [NSA Codebreaker Challenge](https://nsa-codebreaker.org/home) 2021.
-This was my first year participating, and it was a fantastic experience.
+Cheers to the codebreaker team for putting on an excellent competition!

 - [Task 1](task-1/)
 - [Task 2](task-2/)